 - The discussion above did not cover adaptive PNMs, e.g. sequential selection of integration nodes.
-This is a major open area. - In the deterministic world, for linear problems, adaptive methods (e.g., in quadrature, sequential selection of the notes $t_j$ ) do not outperform non-adaptive methods according to certain performance metrics such as worst-case error (Woźniakowski, 1985, Section 3.2).
-However, adaptation is known to be advantageous in general for nonlinear problems - However, adaptation is known to be advantageous in general for nonlinear problems (Woźniakowski, 1985, Section 3.8). - How this interacts with Bayesianity and the composition of PNMs into pipelines is still open, as are connections to empirical Bayes methods (Carlin and Louis, 2000; Casella, 1985) Some early work in this direction includes Schober et al. (2018) and Jagadeeswaran and Hickernell (2018).
+This is a major open area. - In the deterministic world, for linear problems, adaptive methods (e.g., in quadrature, sequential selection of the notes t_j) do not outperform non-adaptive methods according to certain performance metrics such as worst-case error (Woźniakowski, 1985, Section 3.2).

+However, adaptation is known to be advantageous in general for nonlinear problems (Woźniakowski, 1985, Section 3.8).

+• How this interacts with Bayesianity and the composition of PNMs into pipelines is still open, as are connections to empirical Bayes methods (Carlin and Louis, 2000; Casella, 1985).
+Some early work in this direction includes Schober et al. (2018) and Jagadeeswaran and Hickernell (2019).